hashicorp/terraform-provider-aws/website/docs/r/detective_graph.html.markdown

 # Resource: aws_detective_graph

-Provides a resource to manage an [AWS Detective Graph](https://docs.aws.amazon.com/detective/latest/APIReference/API_CreateGraph.html) and only one can exist per region.
+Provides a resource to manage an [AWS Detective Graph](https://docs.aws.amazon.com/detective/latest/APIReference/API_CreateGraph.html).
+As an AWS account may own only one Detective graph per region, provisioning multiple Detective graphs requires a separate provider configuration for each graph.

 ## Example Usage